Hilaire du Berrier: Spanish Civil War

-In the Spanish Civil War, du Berrier tried to join the Nationalists' air force, but was prevented because he was on an Italian blacklist.
+In the Spanish Civil War, du Berrier tried to join the Nationalists' air force but was prevented because he was on an Italian blacklist.
 He instead joined the Spanish Republican Air Force as a spy for King Alfonso XIII.
 According to du Berrier, he was denounced by American communist volunteers, arrested and sentenced to be executed as a spy.
 But, he wrote, he was pardoned by Alberto Bayo, because the Republicans felt that executing an American citizen would cost them support, especially from first lady Eleanor Roosevelt.

 Living in London afterward, he caught the attention of British intelligence, which assessed that he was a "mercenary adventurer".
-Afterward, according to du Berrier, he traveled in Central Europe and the Balkans, representing a Dutch aircraft company, and then moved to Shanghai, China.
+Afterward, according to du Berrier, he traveled in Central Europe and the Balkans, representing a Dutch aircraft company, and then moved to Shanghai in China.
 He tried to sell aircraft in Shanghai but, according to his correspondence, the business flopped.
 After Japan's invasion of China in 1937, du Berrier volunteered for China's small air force, but his service was ended either with a crash or, as he wrote to his sister, with charges that he was spying for Japan.